willvieira/ms_STM-managed/manuscript/manuscript.md

 Simulation time and management intensity of figure @fig:sim-result were kept small for the sake of realism, but we further tested how increasing management intensity and time of simulation will affect range limits shift of boreal and temperate stands.
 These simulations better reveal differences between scenarios.
-Increasing simulation time up to 1000 years was just enough for both boreal and temperate range limits to reach the expected equilibrium, and reduce colonization credit with 0.25% of plantation and enrichment planting of temperate species (SI Figure S@fig:sim-result-supp3).
+Increasing simulation time up to 1000 years was just enough for both boreal and temperate range limits to reach the expected equilibrium, and reduce colonization credit with 0.25% of plantation and enrichment planting of temperate species (Figure S3).
 Increasing management intensity of up to 20% per year had different effects according to the four practices.
-Plantation and enrichment planting at such intensity increased northward range limits shift linearly, and overpassed the expected equilibrium with future warming temperature (SI Figure S@fig:sim-result-supp2).
+Plantation and enrichment planting at such intensity increased northward range limits shift linearly, and overpassed the expected equilibrium with future warming temperature (Figure S4).
 Harvest of boreal species at high intensity reduced the proportion of boreal and increased the proportion of regeneration state but did not break the abrupt transition into a smooth shift between boreal and mixed states.
 Thinning of boreal species increased the transition from mixed to temperate stands but did not have any effect on range limits shift.